yochaigal/cairn/wip/2e/setting-seeds.md

 - **Landmarks**: A significant geographic signpost.
 Crumbling bridges, megaliths, face-shaped outcrop, and so on.
 - **Hazard**: A naturally occurring locale that should be avoided or circumnavigated.
 - **Lairs**: A source of heightened monster activity, enemy encampment, or hive.
-- **Ruins**: An explicitly dangerous locale, dungeon, or adventure site.
+- **Dungeons**: An explicitly dangerous locale, dungeon, or adventure site.
 - **Refuge**: A safe, populated haven.
 An inn, monastery, sanctuary, prison, campground, etc.

 ### Draw POIs